Patient Complaint & Grievance Policy

-Grievances filed by the patient or their representative, where the party requests financial consideration for a quality of care issue must be received in writing by Patient Relations.
+Grievances filed by the patient or patient’s representative, where the party requests financial consideration for a quality of care issue, must be received in writing by Patient Relations.
 If received by telephone, Patient Relations will instruct caller to forward concerns in writing.
 The call will be documented in the patient feedback system and closed until receipt of letter.

 When reimbursement, waiver or reduction of fees equals $100.00 or less, the Director of Patient Relations, with discretion, is empowered to consider/honor the request without senior leadership approval.

 When reimbursement, waiver or a reduction of fees over $100.00 is requested by a patient or patient’s representative, Patient Relations will make the recommendation with all supporting facts.
 The decision will be made by the Chief Patient Experience Officer in conjunction with the SVP Vice Dean and Chief of Hospital Operations.